sola-studio/.github/profile/README.md

 ### Japan Bridge

-Japan-facing UX, messaging, structure, Japanese copy direction, and review support for teams preparing or improving Japanese pages, messages, materials, customer journeys, or inquiry paths.
+Japan-facing UX, messaging, structure, Japanese copy direction, and review support for teams preparing or improving pages, flows, messages, materials, customer journeys, or inquiry paths.

 Useful when translated Japanese copy is not enough on its own, and the team needs to understand what Japanese users may need to trust, understand, compare, ask, sign up, buy, reply, or move forward.

-Japan Bridge currently includes two main entry points:
+Japan Bridge currently includes three main entry routes:

-- **Website UX & Messaging Design** — for teams preparing a Japan-facing website, landing page, or service page before design, localization, or production.
+- **Website UX & Messaging Design** — for teams preparing a Japan-facing website, landing page, service page, or focused journey before design, localization, or production.
 - **Japan Bridge Review** — for teams that already have reviewable Japanese pages, messages, flows, or materials.
+- **Japan Bridge Friction Series** — for teams that want a lighter, more focused route centered on one existing Japan-facing conversion flow.

-### UI/UX and product clarity support
+### UI/UX and interface clarity support

 Review and structuring support for existing pages, forms, user flows, web apps, internal screens, early product ideas, and implementation-facing screen decisions.